RichPerspective007/recyclify-h4b/README.md

   - **models/**: Contains data models
   - **widgets/**: Contains reusable widgets

+## Release
+You can find the latest release of Recyclify on our [Releases page](https://github.com/RichPerspective007/recyclify-h4b/releases).

 ## Contribution
 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.